Note: this blog was originally published on September 2, 2022.

 • Have at least one redundant system ready to bring services back online if they fail.

-• Workaround or withstand being disconnected from other services.
+• Workaround or withstand being disconnected from other services, especially dependencies.

 • Workaround or withstand poor or unstable network performance (i.e., latency).

-In other words, our systems need to be scalable, redundant, resilient to network outages, and able to tolerate latency.
+In other words, our systems must be scalable, redundant, resilient to network outages, and able to tolerate latency.

 Why did we choose these tests?